Articles

 Standard: $5.42/user/month (annual billing).
 Adds Rovo AI, advanced permissions, and 250GB storage.
 Suitable for growing teams needing more control and capacity.

 Premium: $10.44/user/month (annual billing).
 Offers unlimited storage, 24/7 support for critical issues, and a 99.9% uptime SLA.
-Designed for larger teams or those with higher support requirements.
+Designed for larger or more complex organizations.

 Enterprise: Custom pricing.
 Includes advanced security, multiple sites, and 24/7 support for all issues.
-Tailored for organizations with complex needs and strict compliance requirements.
+Best for organizations with complex compliance or multi-site requirements.

 Confluence uses a free/per-user pricing model that is highly competitive for SMBs.
 For a manufacturing business with 50 employees, expect approximately $271/month on the Standard plan or $522/month on Premium (annual billing).